asaboor-gh/Vasp2Visual/README.md

 - Watch [Vasp2Visual.mp4](Vasp2Visual.mp4) to know how to run the commands.
 ## Documentation is available at [Wiki@Vasp2Visual](https://github.com/massgh/Vasp2Visual/wiki).

-## Scripts for converting vasprun.xml/LOCPOT into plane and plottable data formats are on the way.
+## Script for converting LOCPOT into plane and plottable data formats is coming soon!